 Generally, you must follow community property laws when filing a tax return if you are married and live in a community property state.
 Community property states are: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 Generally, community property laws provide that you and your spouse are both entitled to one-half of your total community income and expenses.
-If you and your spouse filed separate returns, each of you must report one-half of your total community income and expenses on your separate returns.
-See Pub.
-555, Community Property, for details.

 If you and your spouse filed a joint return in a community property state, you are both jointly and severally liable for the total liability on the return.
-If you request relief from joint and several liability, state community property laws are not taken into account in determining whether an item belongs to you or your spouse (or former spouse).
+If you request relief from joint and several liability, state community property laws are not taken into account in determining whether an item belongs to you or your spouse or former spouse.